Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Results and Discussion

-Further, Figure~\ref{fig:fig09} shows the FSS of magnetization~\eqref{Eq:403a}, susceptibility~\eqref{Eq:403b}, and specific heat~\eqref{Eq:403c} for $h= \pm 0.25$ (see upper and lower panels).
-As suggested in the FSS of magnetization~\eqref{Eq:403a}, Figure~\ref{fig:fig09}(a) exhibits a plot of $m L^{\beta/\nu} $ vs $-\tau L^{1/\nu}$ from which we have systematically determined the exponent $\beta/\nu$ that provides the best scaling collapse.
+shows the FSS of magnetization~\eqref{Eq:441a}, susceptibility~\eqref{Eq:441b}, and specific heat~\eqref{Eq:441c} for $h= 0.25$ (B\ref{Eq:213}).
+An identical plot (not shown here) for $h= -0.25$ (B\ref{Eq:214}).
+As suggested in the FSS of magnetization~\eqref{Eq:441a}, Figure~\ref{fig:407}(a) exhibits a plot of $m L^{\beta/\nu} $ vs $-\tau L^{1/\nu}$ from which we have systematically determined the exponent $\beta/\nu$ that provides the best scaling collapse where $\beta/\nu = 0.127(1)$ for $h=0.25$ (B\ref{Eq:213}) and $\beta/\nu = 0.125(1)$ for $h=-0.25$ (B\ref{Eq:214}).
 Here we use the value of $T_{c}=T_{c}^{\mathrm{FSS}}$ as estimated above.
-Similarly, the FSS of susceptibility~\eqref{Eq:403b} and that of specific heat~\eqref{Eq:403c} are presented in Figure~\ref{fig:fig09}(b) and~\ref{fig:fig09}(c), respectively.
+Similarly, the FSS of susceptibility~\eqref{Eq:441b} and that of specific heat~\eqref{Eq:441c} are presented in Figure~\ref{fig:407}(b) and~\ref{fig:407}(c), respectively.
 The data collapses are excellent.
-The values of exponents that are used for $h= \pm 0.25$ are summarized as follows. \begin{itemize} \item For $h=0.25$, the plot of physical quantities~(\ref{Eq:401a}$-$~\ref{Eq:401d}) as a function of temperature $T$ with varying size $L$ are shown in Figure~\ref{fig:fig06}(i), and the relevant properties are presented in Figure~\ref{fig:fig07} and discussed.
-The MC estimates of FSS critical temperature is $2.8356(3)$, $T_{c}^{\mathrm{fss}} \approx 2.8365 \pm 0.0003$.
-The estimated values of the critical exponents are $ \beta/\nu \approx 0.127(1)$ and $ \gamma/\nu \approx 1.748(2) $ where $ \alpha =0$ has been used. \item For $h= - 0.25$, the plot of physical quantities~(\ref{Eq:401a}$-$~\ref{Eq:401d}) as a function of $T$ with varying $L$ are shown in Figure~\ref{fig:fig06}(ii).
-In the same manner, the relevant properties are discussed in Figure~\ref{fig:fig07}.
-The MC estimates of FSS are $T_{c}^{\mathrm{fss}} \approx 1.7012(1)$, $ \beta/\nu \approx 0.128(1)$ and $\gamma/\nu \approx 1.735(5)$ where $ \alpha =0$. \end{itemize} Therefore, as expected, the transition temperatures $T_{c}(h)$ for $h=\pm 0.25$ are quiet different from that of $T_{c}^{0}$, in agreement with Eq.~\eqref{Eq:3.19} and~\eqref{Eq:3.20}.
-However, the exponents $ \beta/\nu $ and $ \gamma/\nu $ computed for $h=\pm 0.25$ are yet consistent with those for $h=0$, indicating that it belongs to the usual universality class of 2D Ising model in which their analytical values $ \beta/\nu = 1/8$ and $ \gamma/\nu = 7/4 $ are well known.
-As it will be the subject of a future study, it is interesting to investigate the impact of the effective parameter $h$ on the nonequilibrium PT where the variable $T:=T_{c}(h)$ is assumed to be unchanged which means that $\tau = 0$.
-In particular, one can set $T=T_{c}^{0}$ to be fixed and perform the simulation by varying the parameter $h$ as a main loop, see~\cite{tola2024nonequilibrium}.
+The values of exponents that are used for $h= \pm 0.25$ are summarized in Table~ ef{T1}.